 When we find an unlicensed trader, we choose from a number of enforcement options, including issuing a warning notice or taking court action.

-For more information, view our Regulatory approach and compliance policy section.
+For more information, view Regulatory approach and compliance policy.